glasgowm148/chowdown/_recipes/quick-and-easy-feijoada.md

 cookTime: 15

 ingredients:
-- 1 cup rice
+- 2 cups rice
 - 1 tablespoon olive oil
+- 1 medium onion
 - 6 strips of bacon, sliced into 1/2 inch pieces
-- 1/2 pound smoked pork or beef sausage, sliced into 1/4 inch rounds
+- 1/2 pound smoked pork or beef sausage, sliced into small rounds
-- 1 15 oz unsalted black beans, do not drain
+- 2 15 oz cans of unsalted black beans, do not drain
-- 1 cup chicken broth
+- 2 cups chicken broth
-- 2 teaspoons garlic poder
+- 4 teaspoons garlic poder
-- 3 bay leaves
+- 5-6 bay leaves
-- 1 teaspoon dried oregano
+- 2 teaspoon dried oregano
 - salt to taste

 directions:
-- Prepare the rice.
+- Prepare and cook the rice
+- Dice the onion
 - Heat a large pot over medium heat.
 Add olive oil and heat.
+- Saute the onions until tender, 5-7 minutes or edges start to brown
 - Add the bacon and sausage and sauté until brown and crispy, about 4 minutes.
 - Add the can of black beans and cook for 1 more minute.
 - Add the chicken broth, garlic powder, bay leaves, oregano, and salt.
 Bring to a boil and then reduce heat to low.